htgt/CRISPR-Analyser/README.md

 ALTER TABLE ONLY crisprs_mouse ADD CONSTRAINT crisprs_mouse_unique_loci UNIQUE (chr_start, chr_name, pam_right);
 CREATE INDEX idx_crisprs_mouse_loci ON crisprs_mouse USING btree (chr_name, chr_start);
 ```
+For speed of loading data, it is bets to add these optimisations after you have loaded the crispr data from csv.
+If possible use a COPY command as the Postgres user as this is much faster than the clinet server \copy equivalent.

-If you are using inheritance each timeyou add a new species crispr table you need to add a primary key:
+If you are using inheritance each time you add a new species crispr table you need to add a primary key:
 ```sql
 alter table crisprs_dog add constraint crisprs_dog_pkey primary key (id);
 ```